shabbyrobe/amiss/doc/selecting.rst

     $eventArtists = $manager->getList('EventArtist', array('order'=>'priority'));

-Just like :doc:`clauses`, you can order using an array.
+Just like :ref:`clauses`, you can order using an array.
 The key should be the field name, which *will* be mapped in this case, and the value should be the order direction.
 The default order direction is ascending, so if you wish to sort ascending you can either specify 'asc' directly, or just omit the key and pass the field name as the value.

 This will produce the same order as the previous example:

 .. code-block:: php

     <?php
     $eventArtists = $manager->getList('EventArtist', array(
         'order'=>array(